MercuryTechnologies/slacklinker/README.md

   token_rotation_enabled: false
 ```

-Additionally, on the "App Home" tab, you have to enable "Messages tab" and
+Additionally, on the "App Home" panel, you have to enable "Messages tab" and
-"Allow users to send Slash commands and messages from the messages tab".
+"Allow users to send Slash commands and messages from the messages tab" as well
+as "Home Tab".

 ### App setup